jci-metasys/powershell-metasysrestclient/README.md

 maxItems  : 0
 ```

 Each command is modelled as a JSON schema.
-Let's take a look at the `operatorOverride` and `release`.
-We mainly want to inspect the needed parameters which are described in the `items` section:
+Let's take a look at the `operatorOverride` and `release` commands which are at index 0 and 3 respectively of the items property.
+We mainly want to inspect the needed parameters which are described in the `items` section of each command:

 ```powershell
 > $commands.items[1]